Astros vs. Yankees Player Props Betting Odds

-Kyle Tucker and Gleyber Torres are two of the top players with prop bets on the table when the Houston Astros and the New York Yankees meet at Minute Maid Park on Friday (first pitch at 8:10 PM ET).
+Bookmakers have set player props for Kyle Tucker and others when the Houston Astros host the New York Yankees at Minute Maid Park on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!